ned2070/reading-notes/dynamic-web-pages-with-javascript.md

 + Can also be ran on a wen server to process data (*server side* or *back end*).
 + Should not be confused with *Java*, they are not the same thing!

-Javascript is an *interpreted* language, it is translated to the*machine language* used by the computer's *central processing unit* line by line as the program is running.
+Javascript is an *interpreted* language, it is translated to the *machine language* used by the computer's *central processing unit* line by line as the program is running.

+(The alternative is a *compiled* language which is fully translated, i.e. compiled, before running the program.)

 Javascript can be written in a plain text file with the extension **.js**